After my fairly successful attempt at making homemade toothpaste, I was inspired to try homemade yogurt in my crockpot.

 The recipe requires very little effort on your part, but it takes a long time to make — I started it yesterday morning and it wasn’t done until I woke up this morning.

 So, if you want to try this, I’d recommend doing it on a day when you’ll be home all day.

 And you might want to set a timer to remind you when you need to go do something to it.
 You certainly don’t want to waste a whole half gallon of milk!

 My beautiful bowl of homemade yogurt.
 I had some for a snack this afternoon with dried cranberries, sunflower seeds, and chocolate chips sprinkled over it and it was delicious!

-By the way, according to my friend, Angie, this homemade yogurt is great to use to make Homemade Go-Gurts!
+This homemade yogurt is great to use to make Homemade Go-Gurts!